cosmos/testnets/README.md

 ## *August 20, 2019 19:00 CEST* - Gaia 13006

+*Gaia Version:* v2.0.0-rc1

 Download the genesis here: [genesis](https://raw.githubusercontent.com/cosmos/testnets/master/gaia-13k/genesis.json)

-For this testnet we have changed two thing in the genesis: `max_commission` and denom for the crisis module to submit crisis transactions.
-For this reason we are not able to provide a `shasum` from the previous testnet.
+For this testnet we have changed two things in the genesis: `max_commission` and denom for the crisis module to submit crisis transactions.
+For this reason we are not able to provide a `shasum` from the previos testnet.

 ## *August 8, 2019 00:00 GMT* -Gaia 13005